Kate Llewellyn: Biography

 Eldest of four children of Ron and Ivy Brinkworth (née Shemmald), Llewellyn was born Kathleen Jill Brinkworth in 1936 in Tumby Bay on Eyre Peninsula, South Australia.
 Llewellyn trained at the Royal Adelaide Hospital, graduating as a registered nurse in 1958.

 In 1960 she married Richard Llewellyn, with whom she had two children, including Caro Llewellyn.
 The couple divorced in 1972.

 From 1965 to 1972 she owned and directed the Llewellyn Galleries, Dulwich, Adelaide and from 1971 to 1972 the Bonython Galleries, North Adelaide.
 She graduated from the University of Adelaide with a BA in history and classics in 1978.
 Llewellyn worked on the Unley Planning Study 1978 and in 1979 worked in the Women's Advisory Unit of the SA Premier's Department.

 She was also involved in the Poets Union.

 Llewellyn began writing as an undergraduate.
 In addition to her poetry, she has written book reviews, criticisms and essays for Australian poetry and prose anthologies, magazines and newspapers and also on travel, gardening, food and people.

 Llewellyn is a regular speaker at writers' festivals, including the 2015 Adelaide Writers' Week.
 She has also taught creative writing courses and been writer-in-residence at a number of colleges, universities and writers' centres across Australia.

 Recognition

 Australian Writers, 1975–2000 (one volume of the Dictionary of Literary Biography published by Thomson Gale, 2002-6) edited by Selina Samuels includes a biography of Llewellyn by Dorothy Jones.

 In 2005 Llewellyn received a Literature Board Fellowship (Australia Council Grants, Awards and Fellowships) valued at $80,000 to write an autobiography and book of poems.

+Llewellyn was appointed a Member of the Order of Australia in the 2024 Australia Day Honours for "significant service to literature as an author, historian and academic".